Apricot-ale/Apricots-MW-NVG-VFX/README.md

 Simply Subscribe those addons at Steam Workshop, then Load from Arma 3 Launcher.

 ## Usage
+If you using ACE Nightvision require the enable checkbox "Using ACE Color set" for correct color.

 You can change phosphor tube in CBA setting listed under "Apricot's MW NVG VFX" with 3 types.
 * Green Phosphor (Default-Vanilla)